andantet/direbats/wiki/Direbat.md

 ---
 title: Direbat
+published: true
 ---

 Direbats are neutral flying mobs that spawn in caves and other dark places.

 ## Spawning
-Direbats can spawn in up to groups of 4 in the Overworld at a light level of 4 or less (7 or less between Oct 20th and Nov 3rd).
+Direbats can spawn in up to groups of 4 in the Overworld.
+They will only spawn at a light level of 4 or less.
+If the date on the player's computer is between October 20th and November 3rd, Direbats will instead spawn in the Overworld at a light level of 7 or less.

 ## Drops
 When killed by a player, Direbats drop 0–2 [Direbat Fangs](Direbat_Fang).
 The maximum drop is increased by 0-4 per level of Looting, for a maximum of 0-14 with Looting III.